mygoare/mulChart/readme.md

 ![example](mulChart.gif)

+### Why do this:

+We already know that there are many chart libraries which all can make data visualize very well.
+But I think they all lack one good chart style about how to display multiple charts using the same X-axis.

+These charts have common X-axis, but they have different Y-axis.
+So this will make problems.
+Because we can't control their Y-axis data scope, if one comes with the scope 100 to 1000, but another only 0 to 5.
+If you put these data into one chart to show, the 0 to 5 scope line nearly invisible.

+Like in the example, the second chart have a max of 97 Y-axis and third chart only 4.2, if we put them in one chart, then the third chart will a little below the second chart line, and you can hard to see more detail (trend e.g.) of the third chart line.

+So this is what I want to solve in this repository.

 ### Data model

 Before start using the chart, you should organize your data which requested from server to the special Data model, after that you can bind it to the plugin.